What You Need to Remember for Negotiating Your Full Pay Package

 Figure out the "Success Goal" for your new job.
 Ask the manager, "What is the single most important thing I can fix in the first six months that would make hiring me a huge success?"
 Once they tell you, suggest a "Performance Marker"—a set cash bonus or extra stock that you only get if you hit that goal.

-"I am very sure I can meet the goals we talked about.
+"I am confident I can meet the goals we talked about.
 Since the base salary is not moving, would you be okay with a payment based on my performance?
 If I achieve [Goal X] in my first six months, can we agree now to a one-time bonus of [Amount] or a pay raise to [Target Number]?"

 When someone asks for pay based on their performance, they change from being a "cost" to being a "partner" in the manager's eyes.
 It shows they aren't just looking for a check; they are looking to get things done, which makes the manager their best supporter.